CNAG-Biomedical-Informatics/beacon2-cbi-tools/bin/README.md

     Your reference genome.

-    Accepted values: hg19, hg38 and hs37.
+    Accepted values: hg19, hg38, hs37, and b37 (b37 will be interpreted as hs37).

-    If you used GATKs GRCh37/b37 set it to hg19.
+    If you used GATKs GRCh37 set it to hg19.

     Not supported: NCBI36/hg18, NCBI35/hg17, NCBI34/hg16, hg15 and older.